 How to Reduce Indoor Humidity

-Sometimes I beat around the bush too much in these tech tips, so let's get right to the nitty-gritty! (as Nacho Libre would say)
+Sometimes I beat around the bush too much in these tech tips, so let's get down to the nitty-gritty!
+(As Nacho Libre would say.)

 Humidity inside a home should be maintained between 30% and 60% relative humidity.

 I like to shoot for 50% in humid climates when possible (and by possible, I mean financially feasible for the customer because anything is possible).